-This story was published on 24 September 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+This story was first published on 24 September 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Young people are getting more opportunities for employment with the Youth Jobs PaTH program as businesses tailor the program to suit their recruitment needs.